artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 There are six data elements available within the extension, none of which require configuration.

-* **Playhead Position:** Records the place, in seconds, of the playhead position on the video timeline, when it is called upon within a Launch Rule.
+* **Playhead Position:** Records the place, in seconds, of the playhead position on the video timeline, when it is called upon within a tag rule.
 * **Video ID:** Specifies the YouTube ID associated with the video.
 * **Video Name:** Specifies the descriptive, or friendly name of the video.
 * **Video URL:** Returns the YouTube.com URL for the currently loaded/playing video.